andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 ![Referencing Structure](https://github.com/andreas-grimm/Interpreters/blob/development/doc/png/tokenizer_reference.png)

-This section of the documentation is detailing the process of tokenizing the BASIC or JASIC source code.
+This section of the documentation is detailing the process of tokenizing the BASIC source code.
 The general sequence (Tokeinzing (Lexicalic Analysis) -> Parsing -> Executing) has been described already, this section descrbes the different classes and functions more in detail.

-The two main classes in the package are the two Lexer classes, `JasicLexer.java` and `BasicLexer.java`.
-These transfer the source code into token.
-The floowing sections describe the functionality of the two Lexer classes.
+The two main classes in the package are the Lexer class, `BasicLexer.java`.
+This class transfers the source code into token.
+The following sections describe the functionality of the two Lexer classes.

 #### `Lexer.java`
 The `Lexer.java` interface class defines the functions of any lexer in this package.
 The required function does